-Before you start the engine and use the machine, check the oil level in the engine crankcase; refer to Checking the Oil Level in Engine Maintenance, page 24.
+Before you start the engine and use the machine, check the oil level in the engine crankcase; refer to Checking the Oil Level in the Engine Maintenance section.

 Starting the Engine

 - 1. Sit down on the seat and move the motion controls outward to the park position. - 2.
 Disengage the blades by moving the blade control switch to Off (Figure 10).